Haritaki (Terminalia chebula) – The Mother of Herbs in Ayurveda

 Haritaki stands as a timeless Ayurvedic herb with profound benefits for digestion, immunity, and rejuvenation.
 Revered as a Rasayana, it truly deserves its title as the “Mother of Herbs.”

-Article by Dr Dimple Chaudhary
+Article by Dr Dimple Chaudhary MD (Ayurveda)

 Leave a Comment